rikkimax/twp-d/manuscript/content/codePointers.md

 The syntax for the type which identifies a function pointer is: `` returnType function(ArgType1, ...) ``.
 Which is almost identical to a function delcaration except with the usage of function in the place of the name.
 For a delegate it is almost identical except ``delegate``*(* replaces ``function``*(*.

+Within memory a function pointer is just a pointer.
+However a delegate also has a context pointer or value associated with it.
+A lot like how arrays work.

 **Previous theory:**

+Function pointers are merely a pointer to a block of memory.
+Allocated to potentially an unkown size and cannot be me modified.
+However they can be used to call functions.
+Delegate pointers are like function pointers in that they can call the method.
+But they differ in that they contain a context a little like how arrays have a length for a context.